-The admission results for the application round that took place between 1 Dec 2020 and 15 Jan 2021 have been sent to the applicants to the e-mail address given on their application form.
-The results can also be found by logging into your My Studyinfo –service.
+The admission results (application round from 1 Dec 2021 to 12 Jan 2022) have been sent to the applicants to the e-mail address given on their application form.
+The results can also be found in the My Studyinfo -service.

 Dear new students,

 It is an immense pleasure to wish you all welcome in the Master's Programme in Russian Studies coordinated by the Aleksanteri Institute.
 You are the fifth batch of scholars to join our young programme, and while we were excited to launch the programme in 2018, the experience has shown that it only gets better year to year!
 The first MARS students graduated in spring 2020.

 Our aim is to keep the programme young and agile even as it eventually grows out of the toddler age.
 You as students have a key role in helping us develop it further.
 We also keep an eye out for the changes in the global environment and reform the contents of our courses and the selection of our study methods accordingly.
 We want our graduates to be equipped with a strong and relevant skill set as they launch into their future careers, be it in international organisations such as the UN, in business life or in Academia.

 As a relatively small programme, we are able to provide individual support, active tutoring and face-to-face conversation about your needs and aims.
 I sincerely encourage you to take advantage of this.
 Let's make the coming two years an inspiring and meaningful experience for us all!

 Due to the war in Ukraine, scholarly information is more important than ever.
 You can follow our updates about the war in Ukraine at the Aleksanteri Institute’s webpage.

 In spite of the extraordinary times, I hope you are able to feel excited about your future studies and that I can welcome you to our campuses in August!

 Director of the Master's Programme in Russian Studies, University of Helsinki